colorFiLabs/web3/index.md

 ## AI In Finance

-Now with the new markets transforming in the world of finance.
-Automation will continue to dominate the world.
+Now with the new markets transforming in finance.
+Automation will continue to dominate the markets.
 Algorithms will run our economies and financial markets.
 We provide you the best solutions catered to your needs.

 ## Digital Assets

 We are building a strong portfilio of digital assets of emerging tech.
-We believe in a world that will be govern by DOAS.
+We believe in a world that will be govern by NFTs, DeFi, DAOs, Metaverse & Infrastructure Layer Solutions.
 We help our clients understand what that means and how to adopt in this new age.

 ## Products For Institutional Investors